Fedder type criteria for quasi-$F$-splitting I

-Furthermore, the \emph{quasi-$F$-split height} $\sht(X)$ is the infimum of positive integers $n$ such that $X$ is $n$-quasi-$F$-split.
-If such an $n$ does not exist, then we define $\sht(X)$ as $\infty$.
-If $\sht(X)$ is finite, we say that $X$ is \emph{quasi-$F$-split} when $\sht(X)$ is finite. \end{defn}
+We define the \emph{quasi-$F$-split height} $\sht(X)$ by the infimum of positive integers $n$ such that $X$ is $n$-quasi-$F$-split.
+If such an $n$ does not exist, then we set $\sht(X)=\infty$.
+We say that $X$ is \emph{quasi-$F$-split} when $\sht(X)$ is finite. \end{defn}

-\begin{rmk} If $\sht(X)=1$, then $X$ is called \emph{$F$-split}.
+\begin{rmk} If $\sht(X)=1$, then we simply say $X$ is \emph{$F$-split}.
 By definition, $X$ is $F$-split if and only if the Frobenius map $\sO_X \to F_*\sO_X$ splits as an $\sO_X$-module homomorphism. \end{rmk}